brucegomes/TimeLogger/README.md

 cadence --description "<descripton>" --project "<project name>"
 ```

-Create a time entry (use start and stop in ISO8601 as string, duration in minutes as int are required)
+Create a time entry (use start and stop in ISO 8601 as `string`, duration in minutes as `int` are required)
 ```
 cadence --description "<descripton>" --project "<project name>" --start "2021-06-12T15:00:00-07:00" --duration 60 --stop "2021-06-12T14:00:00-07:00"
 ```